Mardi Gras is here

 The word shrove is the past tense of the English verb shrive, which means to obtain absolution for one’s sins by way of Confession and doing penance. (according to Wikipedia)

-In my house it means going to Church for a traditional pancake dinner with bacon and ham to celebrate the beginning of Lent (and the Easter Season).
+In my house, it means going to Church for a traditional pancake dinner with bacon and ham.
+This dinner celebrates the beginning of Lent and the Easter Season.

 Financial Mardi Gras

-No, I am not saying let’s all go out blow all our money before we start our Lenten Financial journey.
-If anything I am saying, maybe have a quiet night relax and plan out what you are going to do over Lent to make your financial situation better.
+No, I am not saying let's all go out blow all our money before we start our Lenten Financial journey.
+If anything I am saying, maybe have a quiet night.
+Relax and plan out what you are going to do over Lent.
+This will improve your financial situation.

 I wondered if any of the blogs I read would mention the US markets touching 1997 levels.
 I was shocked to read that on WSJ.com last night.